uplink-systems/Terraform-Modules/modules/azuredevops/README.md

 If you make use of the modules please either use the same guidelines or download and customize the modules to your needs.

-Resources related to Azure DevOps organisation settings are out ouf scope.
+Resources related to Azure DevOps organisation settings are out ouf scope, except user onboarding.

 ### Example